Protests in Chinese city over planned chemical plant

 More recently, heavy pollution that has blanketed the capital Beijing and other cities, as well as scandals over food, have added to the sense of unease.

-The refinery would produce gasoline, diesel, other various chemicals and fertilisers as well as PX, the company said in its submission to the NDRC.
+The refinery would produce gasoline, diesel, other various chemicals and fertilisers.
 (Reporting by Jonathan Standing, Niu Shuping and Max Duncan; Editing by Robert Birsel)

+* Oil up 1 pct as Syria, Libya oilfield shutdown support prices

+JOHANNESBURG, April 10 South African President Jacob Zuma said on Monday that marches last week across the country that drew tens of thousands of protesters demanding his resignation demonstrated that racism was real.